morrolinux/i3expo-ng/README.md

 Navigate the UI with the mouse or with they keyboard using `hjkl`, the arrow keys, Return and Escape.

+# Known issues

+On some distros (or hardware? has to be investigated more) fullscreen mode will crash pygame on a black screen.
+Simple workaround is to remove `-f` flag and use the program windowed

 # Limitations